Unity-Technologies/com.unity.formats.alembic/com.unity.formats.alembic/Documentation~/animClip.md

-# Using Alembic with Unity Animation
+# Playback with Unity Animation

 You can control the playback of Alembic using Unity's Animation System bound to the GameObject that contains the [Alembic Stream Player](ref_StreamPlayer.md) component.